websiteinspiration/bugsplat.rb/README.md

 # bugsplat.rb

 This is the software, as well as the content, that resides on [petekeen.net][].
-It's a Sinatra application that renders Markdown into HTML and PDF.

 ## Features

 * Easy to hack on
 * Easy to deploy
 * Flexible content
-* (mostly) static with the ability to add dyanmic routes

 ## Deploying